wenqicao/hacking_notes/web/sqli.md

 Look for parameter passing and insert single/double quote there - immediately after the parameter value or instead the parameter value.
 Browse the web app, note errors, behaviour.

+PHP usually "talks" to MySQL.
+Understand, what tier we're messing with?
+Web server, app server, database?

+Try `parameter?id=(5-2)`instead of 3 - get the same?
+Might mean that the injection is possible.

 * "Always true" scenario: